jcfaria/TinnRcom/README.md

 TinnRcom
 ========

-Resources of Tinn-R GUI/Editor for R Environment - R Package
+Resources of Tinn-R GUI/Editor for R Environment - R Package.

 This is the development code of the _Windows only R package:_ __TinnRcom__.
 You should use it if you want to contribute to its development